This is the most comprehensive guide that helps you to treat your scalp tenderness or scalp pain?

 Some conditions like autoimmune disorders(like psoriasis), tension headaches, Migraines, and so on.

-All these conditions can cause painful scalp and also it can cause irritated and inflamed scalp.
+All these conditions can cause painful scalp and also it can cause an irritated and inflamed scalp.

 There are many different reasons for scalp tenderness which is something like insect bites, rashes, Sunburns, wounds.